SimpleSwiftUI/your-first-web3-dapp/README.md

 It's time to run the application.
 Return to your Terminal panel and run:
 ```
 npm run start
+# You may be asked for permissions to access your web browser; you approve.
 ```
 This will build (compile) the project code and launch the user interface automatically in a web browser tab.
 If the web browser tab doesn't open automatically, navigate to `http://localhost:3000/`.
 You will see the CryptoPunks Browser user interface.